Alejogb1/job-board/blog-data/nextflow-i-o-and-index-issues.md

 id: "nextflow-i-o-and-index-issues"
 ---

-Okay I've seen this rodeo before nextflow io and indexing right Yeah that's a classic headache that hits hard Especially when you're wrestling with massive datasets and complex workflows
+ I've seen this rodeo before nextflow io and indexing right Yeah that's a classic headache that hits hard Especially when you're wrestling with massive datasets and complex workflows

 Let's break it down from a fellow sufferer I've been through this more times than I care to admit